antonmedv/monkberry/README.md

 }
 ```

-Benchmarks covers a few use cases, and compare Monkberry with React and innerHTML.
-Also it contains real site code and data.
+Benchmarks covers a few use cases and compares Monkberry with React and innerHTML.
+Also, it contains real site code and data.

 ## License